Hurricane Florence evacuations expand, with 'disaster at doorstep'

 Tens of thousands of homes and businesses could be flooded in North Carolina alone, Governor Cooper warned.

-Georgia Governor Nathan Deal, concerned the storm would bring its devastation south, issued an emergency declaration for all 159 counties in his state.
+Georgia Governor Nathan Deal, concerned the storm would bring devastation south, issued an emergency declaration for all 159 counties in his state.
 Similar declarations were made earlier in North and South Carolina, Virginia, Maryland and the District of Columbia.

-More than 1 million people have been ordered to evacuate the coastlines of the Carolinas and Virginia.
+More than 1 million have been ordered to evacuate the coastlines of the Carolinas and Virginia.
+Authorities in Chatham County, Georgia, which borders South Carolina and includes the historic port city of Savannah, urged residents who feel unsafe “to evacuate as they see fit.”

-Duke Energy Corp expected between 25 percent and 75 percent of its 4 million customers would lose power in the Carolinas.
-Spokesman Howard Fowler said restoration could take “weeks instead of days,” even though 20,000 workers, including crews from outside the area, were standing by.
+An estimated 10 million people live in areas expected to be placed under a hurricane or storm advisory, said Marc Chenard of the U.S. Weather Prediction Center.

-The NHC said the first tropical storm-force winds of at least 39 mph (63 kph) would hit the region early on Thursday with the storm’s center reaching the coast Friday.
+The first tropical storm-force winds of at least 39 mph (63 kph) were forecast to hit the coast on Thursday.

-Emergency preparations in the region included activating 2,800 National Guard troops in North Carolina, stockpiling food, setting up shelters, switching traffic patterns so major roads led away from shore, and securing 16 nuclear power reactors in the Carolinas and Virginia.
+Emergency preparations in the region included activating over 2,700 National Guard troops, stockpiling food, setting up shelters, switching traffic patterns so major roads led away from shore, and securing 16 nuclear power reactors in the Carolinas and Virginia.

+Utility officials have warned that widespread power outages are likely and that it could take weeks to restore electricity.

-Wilmington, North Carolina, just north of where the hurricane is expected to come ashore, was sunny around midday on Wednesday as the town appeared to be emptying.
+Wilmington, North Carolina, just north of where Florence appeared headed for shore, grew empty and quiet on Wednesday.

 “I’m not approaching Florence from fear or panic,” said Brad Corpening, 35, who planned to ride out the storm in his boarded-up delicatessen in Wilmington.
 “It’s going to happen.
 We just need to figure out how to make it through.”